-On level of Supervisory Board various committees are established.
+Various committees are established at the Supervisory Board level.
 The most essential one from a risk perspective is the Risk and Credit Committee (RCC), which also deals with the Group Risk Report.
-Four meetings were held in 2020.
+Four meetings were held in 2021.

-Under the current valid version of the Rules of Procedure of the Supervisory Board dated 13 December 2019, the RCC has the following responsibilities:
+Under the current valid version of the Rules of Procedure for the Supervisory Board of BAWAG Group AG dated 1 October 2021, the RCC has the following responsibilities:

-- approves the granting of loans and credit (as well as other forms of financing) to individual borrowers or groups of associated customers within the meaning of Article 392 CRR (exposures that equal 10% or more of the Bank's eligible own funds) - reports annually to the Supervisory Board on large exposures approved by the Risk and Credit Committee - decides on transactions with the Bank's affiliated parties within the meaning of Article 28 BWG - approves material credit policies and advises the Management Board regarding fundamental issues of credit and risk policy - advises the Supervisory Board on the current and future risk appetite and Risk Strategy and monitors the implementation - regularly monitors the effectiveness and efficiency of the risk management system and compliance with legal and regulatory provisions.
+- approves the granting of loans and lines of credit as well as other forms of financing (including but not limited to credit derivatives and receivables represented by securities) to individual borrowers or groups of associated customers within the meaning of Article 392 CRR (exposures that equal 10% or more of the Bank's own funds) - reports annually to the Supervisory Board on large exposures and investments - decides on transactions with the Bank's affiliated parties within the meaning of Article 28 BWG - approves material credit policies and advises the Management Board regarding general questions of credit and risk policy - advises the Supervisory Board on the current and future risk appetite and Risk Strategy and monitors the implementation - regularly monitors the effectiveness and efficiency of the risk management system and compliance with legal and regulatory requirements. - reviews whether prices of offered services and products fully take into account the business model and the risk strategy - reviews whether incentives provided by the Bank's remuneration system take into consideration risk, capital, liquidity and the likelihood and timing of earnings